 Have you advised or prescribed a cure to do with iontophoresis and do not know what to expect?
 No problem, we'll help you!
 In fact, after reading this short article you will certainly be able to better evaluate the benefits and to know the relevant aspects.

 What is iontophoresis and how it works

 Let's start by saying that when we talk about Iontophoresis, we talk about electrotherapy.
-Its peculiarity is that of being able to administer drugs subcutaneously, without the aid of syringes, needles or tablets.
-I'll explain quickly how it works: electrodes connected to an electrostimulator are placed inside absorbent sponges soaked in medicine.
+Its peculiarity is to be able to administer drugs subcutaneously, without the aid of syringes, needles or tablets.
+I'll quickly explain how it works: electrodes connected to an electrostimulator are inserted into absorbent sponges soaked in drug.
 Once placed in correspondence with the area to be treated, these transmit small pulses of direct current.
-The current, passing from one electrode to another (from the positive to the negative pole or vice versa), ionizes the drug in the sponge and conveys it under the epidermis making it easily reach the tissues to be treated.
-Are you thinking maybe that you do not like the idea of the current on your body?
+The current, passing from one electrode to another (from positive to negative or vice versa), ionizes the drug in the sponge and carries it under the epidermis, making it easily reach the tissues to be treated.
+Are you thinking that you don't like the idea of the current on your body?
 Do not worry!
-It is a current with very low intensities and at most it will make you feel only a slight tingling.
+It is a current with very low intensity and which at most will only make you feel a slight tingling.

 Now I want to illustrate the benefits you get by taking care with iontophoresis.

 The advantages of iontophoresis